Odizinne/HeadsetControl-Qt/README.md

 ## Download

-Precompiled windows binaries can be found in [release](https://github.com/odizinne/headsetControl-Qt/releases/latest) section
+Precompiled binaries can be found in [release](https://github.com/odizinne/headsetControl-Qt/releases/latest) section.
+For linux you need at minimum Qt 6.4.2.
+Linux support is experimental and not well tested.

 ## To-do
 - Add other headsetcontrol supported settings (My headset does not support them so i cannot test)
-- Bring back linux support